What could be done for the nation?

 The creation of the D affords a unique opportunity to co-locate the D and the N jointly to develop an evidence-based, best practice approach to rehabilitation, underpinned by research, to benefit military, veteran and civilian patients.

+"If we can transfer the knowledge, it’s only for the benefit of the country as a whole."
 The Surgeon General talks about the opportunities for the nation arising from the creation of the DNRC.

 Expertise in Defence